Periodontal Treatment in Beaverton

 To reduce the risk of more damage to your teeth and health you should have regular dental checkups.
-Professional treatment, at our office in Beaverton, is the most effective approach to fight gum disease.
+Professional dental treatment at our office in Beaverton is the most effective approach to fight gum disease.
 During your comprehensive exam we take measurements of the spaces or pockets in between your teeth and gums.
-X-Rays are taken looking for indications of decay, bone and tooth loss, or areas where your gums have receded.
-Here at Eubanks Family Dental in Beaverton we use periodontal treatments including:
+X-Rays are taken to look for indications of decay, bone and tooth loss, or areas where your gums have receded.
+Here at Eubanks Family Dental we use periodontal treatments including:

 - Professional Dental Cleaning – Our first step is to perform routine professional cleaning sot remove plaque and tartar build up from above and below the gum line.

 - Scaling and Root Planing – This is a deep cleaning procedure that removes plaque and tartar from above and below the gum line.
 Instruments are used to scrape away the rough spots on teeth removing the bacteria, leaving a smooth surface for the gums to reattach.